Terms and conditions

 - You fail to register by the latest registration date (typically within 2 weeks of the start of an undergraduate or postgraduate taught programme, or within 1 month of a postgraduate research programme).

 Declaration of criminal convictions

-Having a Relevant Criminal Conviction (as defined in the Criminal Convictions Policy) will not usually prevent you from gaining admission to the University.
+Having a Relevant Criminal Conviction (as defined in the Criminal Convictions Procedure) will not usually prevent you from gaining admission to the University.
 In reaching decisions on those with a Relevant Criminal Conviction, the University will consider not only its own responsibilities and duties (including but not limited to its responsibilities and duties towards other students and staff) but also your well-being, any restriction on your ability to fully engage with your programme of study and/or student life, and the University’s ability to provide appropriate support arrangements.

 On firm acceptance of an offer (firm acceptance at UCAS, or payment of a deposit / providing satisfactory evidence of sponsorship), all applicants will be asked to declare any unspent Relevant Criminal Convictions.
-Applicants to Regulated Courses (as defined in the Criminal Convictions Policy), may have been asked to declare any spent and unspent Relevant Criminal Convictions as part of their UCAS or University online application.
+Applicants to Regulated Courses (as defined in the Criminal Convictions Guidance), may have been asked to declare any spent and unspent Relevant Criminal Convictions as part of their UCAS or University online application.
 Even if you have already declared any spent and unspent Relevant Criminal Convictions on your application, all applicants to Regulated Courses will be required to declare this information on firm acceptance of an offer.